 Interview with Margaux Ayn Schaffer - Part 3

-Monika: Do the colors of the flag have any symbolic meaning?
+Monika: Do the colors of the flag carry any specific symbolic meaning?

-Margaux: The colors pink and blue are universally idiomatic of the masculine/feminine dichotomy while white and grey are neutral and transcendent.
-Aside, from some variations of bidirectional transitions from one to the other; it's fairly universal and inevitable.
-Other than the fact that there is no real specification of the flag, there’s been a lot of ad hoc improvisation and folklore surrounding its implementation.
+Margaux: The colors pink and blue are universally idiomatic of the masculine/feminine dichotomy, while white and grey are neutral and transcendent.
+Aside from some variations representing bidirectional transitions between the two, the design is fairly universal and inevitable.
+Other than the fact that there is no formal specification of the flag, there has been a lot of ad hoc improvisation and folklore surrounding its use.

 (Left) - Transgender Day of Remembrance at the Arizona State Capitol 2008